 1. Have I maximized my organic Facebook presence?

-If you haven’t leveraged your organic Facebook presence, you’ll probably end up spending quite a bit of money to do accomplish what you could’ve done for free.
+If you haven’t leveraged your organic Facebook presence before advertising, you’ll might spend money to accomplish what you could’ve done for free.

-Your business’ Facebook Page is the ideal place to gather and refine your audience tracking metrics, build a warm audience to test new products and messages, and build your brand awareness.
+Your business’s Facebook Page is the ideal place to gather and refine your audience tracking metrics, build a warm audience to test new products and messages, and build your brand awareness.

 Make sure you’ve taken full advantage of everything you can achieve on Facebook without spending a cent.
 Check out our tips for how to maximize your organic Facebook presence in 2020.